 Interest for these products has risen as other established retailers, such as CVS Pharmacy (NYSE:CVS) and Walgreens, a Walgreens Boots Alliance (NASDAQ:WBA), kicked off sales of these novelty products.

 Executives from Aurora Cannabis (NYSE:ACB,TSX:ACB) questioned interest in marijuana-infused beverages in the Canadian market.

 According to a report from BNN Bloomberg, during a conference call with investors, Cam Battley, chief corporate officer at Aurora Cannabis, said the company has focused on areas of the market known to attract consumer demand based on what legal US states have seen in their market evolution.

 Don’t forget to follow us @INN_Cannabis for real-time news updates!

 Securities Disclosure: I, Bryan Mc Govern, hold no direct investment interest in any company mentioned in this article.

-Editorial Disclosure: High Tide, Cannara Biotech, The Floor Corporation, Heritage Cannabis Holdings are clients of the Investing News Network.
+Editorial Disclosure: Acreage Holdings is a client of the Investing News Network.
 This article is not paid-for content.